cv

 University of California, Berkeley

-• Completed an industry application-oriented capstone project.
+• Completed an industry-oriented capstone project.

 • 2016 - 2019